What is a home elevator?

 Hydraulic Cable Elevator Cable elevators vary depending on whether they require a lift shaft, pit or machine room.
 They are often powered by a motor which turns a drum with a cable wound around which pulls the lift upwards.
 The motor and drum are typically situated in a pit below the elevator or in a machine room with the cables routed downwards.
 The cables will be stretched over time and tend to get replaced every five years which, is an extra financial outlay to consider when buying a Hydraulic Cable Elevator.
 These types of elevators are more cost-effective when they are built into new homes.
 These types of elevator lifts are also described sometimes as ‘Traction Elevators’.

 These intelligent residential elevators do not require supporting walls or hydraulics and are powered by a self-contained roped drum braked gear motor drive system which never needs to be replaced and is situated, out of sight, on top of the lift.
-It simply plugs straight into a 110v or 220v (with step-up transformer power socket).
+It simply plugs straight into a standard dedicated 220v home outlet, just like any other major appliance.
 The lifts have been designed for all eventualities, including power outages.
 The home lifts are freestanding and travel on unique self-supporting dual rails which glide ‘through the floor’ with no extra weight burden on the home.
 The home elevators are extremely safe, use a clever use of space, considered much safer than a stair lift and can even act as the perfect dumbwaiter.
 The two-person Stiltz Duo Alta Home Elevator and Stiltz Trio Alta Home Elevator which is ideal for wheelchair users are the brand’s two newest releases.